slowernews/hamster-system/README.md

         Example: Write a mail to Susy (your comment here)

         Insert a date: (year-month-day=hour)
-        You can use it in the beggining of the line to allow chronological sorting.
+        Use it in the beggining of the line to allow chronological sorting:
         Example: (2012-11-29=9h) Doctor appointment

 - prefix for a finished action (before delete or store it): **%**